The quest for realism.

 It’s not quite so simple - or convenient.

-The problem is revealed when you consider how we so accurately sense a sound’s direction.
-For this, we use the sharp-edged impulses at the leading edges of sounds.
-One bit of phase our brains can detect very precisely, is the exact moment that a leading-edge pulse arrives.
+We sense direction by using the sharp-edged impulses at the leading edges of sounds.
+One bit of phase our brains can detect, very precisely, is the exact moment that a leading-edge pulse arrives.
 Depending on the direction they came from, these pulses arrive at each of our ears at different moments.
-And, sensing the difference in those arrival times, we work out the direction.
-To position the source of a sound to within ten degrees, needs an accuracy of about 3 millimetres in air-path detection.
-A bit of simple geometry can show this.
-Smoke detector alarms don’t produce many impulses – that's why it's not always easy to tell where they are.
-But, if we close our eyes in front of a group or orchestra, we don't just want to know what instruments are playing, but where they are.
-This is the sound stage, and without it there is no proper sense of realism.
+And, by sensing the difference in those arrival times, we work out the direction.

 So, what happens with typical multi-way hi-fi loudspeakers?